AnkitPaunikar/NarutoWiki-backend/README.md

+# Backend Of NarutoWiki

-# To run this application
+To run this application

 npm i
 npm start